 Series B in 2015

-Flipagram, Inc. is a mobile application developer based in Rolling Hills Estates, California, specializing in creating short video stories that combine photos, videos, and music.
-The app is compatible with iPhone, Android, and Windows mobile devices, catering to a global audience with tens of millions of monthly users.
-As one of the fastest-growing apps in the world, Flipagram enables users to easily craft engaging content, enhancing their storytelling capabilities.
-The company operates as a subsidiary of Cheerful Inc. and, as of February 2017, is also a subsidiary of Beijing Byte Dance Telecommunications Co., Ltd.
+Flipagram, Inc. is a mobile application developer based in Rolling Hills Estates, California, known for its platform that enables users to create short video stories by combining photos, videos, and music.
+The application is accessible on various mobile devices, including iPhone, Android, and Windows.
+With tens of millions of monthly users globally, Flipagram has gained significant popularity and has been recognized as one of the fastest-growing apps in its category.
+As of February 1, 2017, Flipagram operates as a subsidiary of Beijing Byte Dance Telecommunications Co., Ltd.

 textPlus